SAT Dates and Registration Deadlines: 2020 – 2021

 The pandemic around globally has created panic and increased the stress levels of every student and parent pertaining to the uncertainty of the future due to the outspread of COVID-19 massively leading to lockdown which has brought a lot of things to a standstill position.

-Especially, the students who have to make admission decisions towards their applications made for Fall 2020; and those who looking forward to doing applications for the next cycle of Fall 2021 are having major anxiety issues as they have to make a difficult decision.
+Especially, the students who have to make admission decisions towards their applications made for Fall 2020; and those who look forward to doing applications for the next cycle of Fall 2021 are having major anxiety issues as they have to make a difficult decision.

 One of the major concerns is – “When will I get to take my SAT next?”